nex3/nex3.github.io/drafts/160-50-reviews-for-ufo-50.md

 getting out to explore the world is _so good_, the exploration is really fun at first, the upgrades and level designs are compelling... this has everything it needs to be a great successor to a great game.
-Just tweak the balance, provide more ways to refuel, and you've got something delightful instead of a miserable game that I only cherried because I had a run that happened to get lucky.
+Just tweak the balance, provide more ways to refuel, and you've got something delightful instead of a horrid game that I only cherried because I had a run that happened to get lucky.

 <img src="/assets/160/36-hyper-contender.png" class="ufo-disk"> **_Hyper